 To make our program well rounded, we teach science and social studies and the children attend computer, art, gym, music and library weekly.
 We have SmartBoards in every classroom to enhance our lessons with student interactive involvement.

 Kindergarten participates in the hot lunch program, school wide assemblies, school Christmas program, field day, cooking activities, and many themed days.

 While academic goals have changed, proper social interaction and behavior expectations have remained the same.
-According to Mrs. Moreth and Mrs. Mesich, there is just as much to learn about a school routine, behavior, and working and playing with other students as the academics.
+According to Mrs. Williams and Mrs. Mesich, there is just as much to learn about a school routine, behavior, and working and playing with other students as the academics.
 For some students, this is their first exposure to a classroom setting.
 For others, the full-day program is the longest time they have been away from a parent/caregiver.

 St. Mary Catholic Community School in Crown Point Indiana has been educating children in the Roman Catholic tradition since 1872.
-St. Mary Catholic Community School is a recipient of the state of Indiana’s highest accolade, Four Star status.
+St. Mary Catholic Community School is a recipient of the state of Indiana’s highest accolades, Four Star status and an “A” rating.